asad97290/portfolio-website/README.md

 You can use this code for your own website, but please with attribution 😊.

-Please note that the design of the website is inspired from "brittanychiang.com", but didn't copied even a single piece of code from brittanyching repo, However, i built the portfolio from scratch with different technolgoies, like `Tailwind CSS` and `Framer Motion` and i added some other functionalities to it, so it might seems the same, but believe me i did a lot of work the code, website and how it works is entirely different!!!!.
-If you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs) same thing for Tailwind CSS and Framer Motion check out the Documentation, Or you can simply reach to me directly.
+Please note that the design of the website is inspired from "brittanychiang.com", but didn't copied even a single piece of code from brittanyching repo, However, i built the portfolio from scratch with different technolgoies, like `Docker` and `AWS` and i added some other functionalities to it, so it might seems the same, but believe me i did a lot of work the code, website and how it works is entirely different!!!!.
+If you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs) same thing for Docker and AWS check out the Documentation, Or you can simply reach to me directly.

 I'd like to highlight that the `This website can't be reached` trick featured on my portfolio is an `original idea` and not borrowed from any other source.
 It's intended as a playful element, reflecting my sense of humor.
 While I acknowledge that it might not be the most user-friendly approach, it's worth mentioning that my portfolio receives an average of 30-10 daily visitors.
 Through careful observation, I've calculated that the average reaction time is 2 seconds before users realize the playful nature of the message, at which point the content becomes accessible.
 It's a quirky touch meant to add a lighthearted element to the user experience.